twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 ### App Extension

 Messages Extensions follow the App Extension target format introduced in iOS 8.
 Other examples include Today Extensions, custom keyboards, and Share Extensions.
-As an App Extension, it is bound by special rules outlineed in the [App Extension Programming Guide](https://developer.apple.com/library/ios/documentation/General/Conceptual/ExtensibilityPG/ExtensionOverview.html#//apple_ref/doc/uid/TP40014214-CH2-SW2)
+As an App Extension, it is bound by special rules outlined in the [App Extension Programming Guide](https://developer.apple.com/library/ios/documentation/General/Conceptual/ExtensibilityPG/ExtensionOverview.html#//apple_ref/doc/uid/TP40014214-CH2-SW2)

 ### Backwards Compatibility

 Messages Extensions allow the creation and modification of a standardized encapsulated model/view pair `MSMessage`.
-Two of the main design points Apple needed to address in their implementation of Messages Extension were:
+Two of the main design points Apple needed to address in their implementation of Messages Extensions were:

 1. User A creates a custom message using an extension.
 What happens if User B receiving a specially created message does not have the extension installed that was used to create the message?
 2. User A creates a custom message using an extension.
 What happens if User B is on a previous version of iOS?